 *Interest rates on federal student loans are set by Congress.

-Your loan funds will be disbursed to the college in two disbursements (per semester) according to the disbursement schedule provided by Direct Loans in your loan disclosure statement.
-Funds will be posted into your college financial aid account so that you may charge your tuition, fees and books provided that you applied for a loan early enough to have the money in your account at the time these expenses are due.
-Loan funds will be disbursed to you on the date published on the Financial Aid Calendar.
-If you are only applying for Fall semester, Spring semester, or Summer semester, you will receive two disbursements during those semesters, not one.
+Your loan funds will be disbursed in multiple disbursements (per semester).
+Funds will be posted into your college financial aid account so that you may charge your tuition, fees, and books provided that you applied for a loan early enough to have the money in your account at the time these expenses are due.
+Loan funds will be disbursed on the date published on our fall, spring, and summer web pages that you can access through our Financial Aid Dates & Deadlines page

 Once a student graduates, leaves school, or drops below half-time status, he/she will have six months before beginning repayment.
 The student is also required to participate in an exit counseling session online.
 Loan payments will be made directly to the student's lender.